Discovering the Fascinating Facts About Moeraki Boulders

 The Moeraki Boulders, located along the Koekohe Beach on the Otago coast of New Zealand, have captivated visitors for centuries with their mystical appearance and geological significance.
 These enormous spherical boulders, some reaching over two meters in diameter, are scattered across the beach, creating a surreal and otherworldly landscape.

-Read more Discovering El Salvador: 3 Fascinating Facts You Need to Know
+Read more Discovering the District of Columbia: Fun Facts to Know

 Geological experts attribute the formation of the Moeraki Boulders to the gradual accretion of minerals around a core that formed millions of years ago.
 The erosion of the surrounding mudstone cliffs has unearthed these natural marvels, creating a spectacle that continues to intrigue both geologists and tourists alike.